leandroalax/dashboard-vendas-custo-margemLucro-kpi/README.md

 ## 10. Disclaimer

 The datasets used in this project were provided exclusively for educational purposes by Data Science Academy and do not represent real company data.
+---
+For professional inquiries or collaboration opportunities, leandroalax@hotmail.com